iem-projects/pd-acre/amb/tools/amb_tools.rst

 B Simple Decoder Matrix calculator
 ----------------------------------

+Note: Not working at the moment, please use allrad.

 The decoder matrix calculator is taken from the CUBEmixer and iemambi library.
 For better decoder matrixes use tools provided by other sources like Ambisonics Decoder Toolbox [ADT] by Aaron J. Heller ( https://bitbucket.org/ambidecodertoolbox/adt.git )